Dani-j/Team2-Pycharm/docs/debug.md

     ![Step Over](../../assets/images/docs/debug/fixed.png "Run")

 ---
 Congratulations!
 You have learnt how to debug your Python application using Pycharm.
-If you have any issues, check out [troubleshooting]({{ site.baseurl }}{% link docs/trouble.md %}).
+If you have any issues, check out [Troubleshooting]({{ site.baseurl }}{% link docs/trouble.md %}).